NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     as outliers.

 --max-valid-triangulation-error <float (default: 0)>
     Outlier removal based on threshold.
-Points with triangulation error larger than this, if positive (measured in meters) will be removed from the cloud.
+If positive, points with triangulation error larger than this will be removed from the cloud.
+Measured in meters.
 This option takes precedence over --remove-outliers-params.

 --max-output-size <columns rows>